KimmoKAhola/BabunBank/README.md

 The main features of our MVC project include user authentication, account management, and transaction management.

+## `CustomerFactory` Class

+The `CustomerFactory` class is a static factory class in the main MVC bank project.
+It serves to create `Customer` objects from `SignUpCustomerModel` data provided during a customer's signup process.
+To perform this conversion, it utilizes `AutoMapper`, a popular object-object mapper in .NET.

+The `Create` method of this class accepts a `SignUpCustomerModel` object and an `IMapper` instance as parameters.
+The `IMapper` is used to map the data from the `SignUpCustomerModel` to a new `Customer` object.

+### `Create` Method

+The `Create` method in the `CustomerFactory` class works to generate a `Customer` instance from the provided `SignUpCustomerModel` object:

+- `model`: This is the model captured during signup.
+It is of the type `SignUpCustomerModel`.
+- `mapper`: This `IMapper` instance is used to convert the `SignUpCustomerModel` into a `Customer` object.

+This method returns a `Customer` object mapped from the `SignUpCustomerModel` object.
+If any error occurs during the conversion, it throws an exception.

+**Note:** Currently, the creation of an account for the customer, the disposition, and the owner details are not handled in this method.

+It is important to be aware that the `CustomerFactory` class is a part of the larger Babun Bank MVC software solution.```

 ## Data Access Library

 In the Data Access Library, we have implemented the Repository pattern.
 It is used to create an abstraction layer